Alexander-Schwarze/Pointlionnaire/README.md

     * At least 2 questions which are last 2 questions and no tiebreaker.
     * At least 1 tiebreaker question.
 * redeems.json:
   * This file holds the information for all redeems.
 They are structured in JSON-format.
-The Strings are bracketed in a JSON-Array:
+The Strings are bracketed in an JSON-Array:
   ```json
   [
     "Redeem 1",